reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 Will `invalidate` any `provided` tag with the matching type, including general and specific tags.

 Example:
-If a general tag of `Post` was invalidated, the following `provided` tags would all be invalidated:
+If a general tag of `Post` was invalidated, endpoints whose data `provided` the following tags would all have their data invalidated:

 - `['Post']`
 - `[{ type: 'Post' }]`